seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

             (t : ℂ) * Complex.I))
 ```

-The contour-shift identity below makes the connection with the radial function.
-It expresses the function as a polynomial in $r^2$ plus a contour remainder.
-The $n=0$ term is evaluated in the Values at the origin subsection below.
+The below identity makes the connection with the radial function.
+It expresses the function as a polynomial in $r^2$ plus a remainder term.
+The $n=0$ term is evaluated in the "Values at the origin" subsection below.
 The minus version is `minusSaddleProfile_eq_residue_sum_add_remainder`.

 ```lean
 -- f₊(r) = Σₙ₌₀ᴺ Resₙ r²ⁿ + contour remainder.